benjaminwolba/stochastic-processes/README.md

 # stochastic-processes
-My own notes on stochastic processes
+Lecture notes on stochastic processes by Prof. Benjamin Friedrich